bebbo203/MusicGAN/README.md

 ## Dataset

 As [dataset](http://colinraffel.com/projects/lmd/), a collection of songs in pianoroll format was used.
 Each song contains 5 instruments, and the notes played by each instrument at any time.
-The dataset contains ~20000 different songs that were converted to pianorolls (tensors) from MIDI files.
+The dataset contains ~20000 different songs represented as a Multitrack object, with each one containing the piano roll of the song.

 ## Preprocessing